-Undisturbed quiet, we told Ms. Plant, was supremely important to us.
-This was what Scriba — who worked from home — required not just after dark, but in the mornings, when she slept after long nights at her desk.
-Her house, Ms. Plant assured us, was just such a perfect retreat.
+Undisturbed quiet, we told the Humperdinks, was supremely important to us.
+This is what I need not just after dark, but in the mornings, after long nights at my desk.
+Their house, the Humperdinks assured us, was just such a perfect retreat.

-The problems that began on the first day after we took possession of 297 Seadrift Road were many.
-Too soon, there was a virtually non-stop procession of specialists in home repair and construction tramping through the house and yard, alternating with frantic email and telephone exchanges with Ms. Plant.
+The problems that began on the first day after we took possession of the Villa Que Sera were many.
+Too soon, there was a virtually non-stop procession of specialists in home repair and construction tramping through the house and yard, alternating with frantic email and telephone exchanges with Henry and Fritzi.

 Though the sewage disasters would soon dwarf all the other irritants, chronic, loud noise came a close second, on too many days — often starting soon after dawn.

 Imagine being worn out by house-hunting during an acute habitation shortage, by packing and cleaning out the home we were leaving, coping with the logistics of coordinating what we did with a moving company — and longing for nothing as much as being left alone to settle into our new place.

 As this diary shows, the prayer went unanswered:

 We move into the Villa Que Sera in the Seadrift gated community in a surfer’s paradise, the Californian town called Stinson Beach.

 We discover that, during the night, the refrigerator froze our sparkling water solid and irreparably damaged all the vegetables Advocat had bought at a farmers’ market.

 Also find that the oven cooks unevenly, burning parts of food.

 While I am taking a bath, the septic tank backs up, filling tub with grey, feathery objects and jelly-like blobs.
 The second bathtub also fills with water from the drain.